 3 ways to know if your brand purpose is really a purpose (not a campaign)

 Purpose doesn’t work in isolation.
 It needs friends to thrive.
 Specifically, friends in high places.
 And not just one or two friends, it needs all the friends.
 To be truly effective, purpose needs to be not only understood by the leadership of a company but embraced by them.
 Purpose needs to influence decisions and directions at the highest level.
 It needs to be the anchor point around which all decisions that impact the future of the company are made.
 It should influence product and service directions.
 It should impact the way you manufacture and deliver.
 It should set the expectations for pricing.
 It should creep its way into how a company acts at every level.
-If that support and engagement with purpose isn’t there at the leadership level, it’s destined to fail.
+If that support and engagement with purpose aren’t there at the leadership level, it’s destined to fail.
 And the messaging around it is nothing more than a campaign destined to change in the years ahead.

 1) Your executives are engaged